MatthewSantoso/DM-and-CM-Calculator/README.md

 - ~~Added new button to enable manual recording of image resolution from image scalebar.~~ (Implemented in main)
 - Added new button to enable copying of pore distribution (in microns^2) of FATM and FMTM so when you paste it in excel, it's a single column
 - Added new toggle to enable toggling between copying FATM/FMTM data with same button.
 Colors update to match the normal FATM/FMTM colors.
-- Added new keystroke options to help guarantee functionality
+- Added new keystroke options to help guarantee functionality:
 	- pressing 'o': same as pressing the "Load Image" button
 	- pressing 'return' or 'enter': same as pressing the "Analyze" button
 	- pressing 'r': reenables all disabled panels/functions